MAMP with Composer and MySQL on the Command Line

 include_path on that page, and you will see something like this:

 Remember that php version.
 Next, make sure you have a

 Now go to your user folder, find and edit

 .bash_profile.
 It’s a hidden file on Macs, so if you don’t see it, press

 Command+Shift+. to show and hide hidden files.
 Add this line to the top:

 php7.0.27 to match what you found previously in the Control Panel’s PHP Info page.
-Now your terminal will look for PHP in that MAMP directory before anywhere else.

 To verify the change, exit your terminal window and open a new one.
 Run